 It is very important to have a workable plan for how you are going to be successful.
 This plan with change over time as you become more experienced and learn more about what is possible and what isn’t.

 In Nigeria, every business is a legal entity that needs to be registered as a Business Name (BN) or a Private Limited Company (LTD).
-The government institution responsible for registration of new businesses in Nigeria is the Corporate Affairs Commision (CAC).
+The government institution responsible for the registration of new businesses in Nigeria is the Corporate Affairs Commission (CAC).

 Even if you are running a business from your home, you still have to register the business.
 Having your business registered also afford you the ability to do certain things such as opening a bank account for your business, filing tax returns and much more.